Summer Camp Help & FAQs.

 Is Sunset Lake inspected by an outside agency?

-What are the camper to counselor ratios?
+What are the camper-to-counselor ratios?

 The in-cabin ratios as mandated by the American Camp Association are: